elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **The Principle (The 'What'):**
     *   **Primary:** **S026 - Quran 30:21.** Introduce the concepts of *Mawaddah*, *Rahmah*, and *Sakinah* as the divine blueprint for marriage.
 Explain that *Mawaddah* is the active, cultivated love we will learn to build in this chapter.
+    * **The Spiritual Root:** S178 S176 From the perspective of Tazkiyah, when a marriage feels like a desert—devoid of affection, appreciation, and joy—it is often a symptom of two spiritual diseases.
+The first is **Heedlessness (Ghaflah)**, where we take the blessing of our spouse for granted.
+The second is **Miserliness (Bukhl)**, a stinginess not with money, but with the currency of the heart: kind words, praise, and time.
+The tools in this chapter are therefore acts of worship that cure Ghaflah with mindfulness and Bukhl with generosity of spirit.
     *   **Supporting Illustration:** **S034 - Quran 2:187 ("They are clothing for you...").** Use this metaphor to explain the goal: a relationship of mutual comfort, protection, and closeness.

 *   **The Tools (The 'How'):**